-Newbies to smart wearables may want to opt for Garmin watch models that are less feature-heavy, whereas the more serious athletes should look to the Garmin Fenix 6, or wait for the Fenix 7 which is due to be released soon.
+Newbies to smart wearables may want to opt for Garmin watch models that are less feature-heavy, whereas the more serious athletes should look to the Garmin Fenix 6, or get for the Fenix 7 which has been recently released.

 One thing which many of these smartwatches can offer is Garmin’s Assistance and Incident Detection Features.
-Some of these features are unique to Garmin smartwatches, and are perfect to the lone runner or cyclists, teenagers, or seniors.
+Some of these features are unique to Garmin smartwatches and are perfect for the lone runner or cyclists, teenagers, or seniors.
 Assistance requires Garmin Connect and a network connection, while Incident Detection is a feature specific to each model.

 This isn’t all